cayrusa/ShatteredAscension-PreludeBooklet/PreludeBooklet.md

 **Claim Negociation**
 *After Claims are revealed, if a player has a Claim in a system containing an enemy Diplomat, they may instead change the target of that Claim to an adjacent system containing no Claims.
 They must respect the type of the Claim (planet/system), but ignore its other restrictions (like a specific technology specialty).* -->

+### Perk Timing

+The timing for obtaining the Perks listed on the Prelude Cards are as follow:

+- Perks giving units (to QRF or not) are resolved in Phase 2, in the Claims step.
+- Perks related to votes and agendas are resolved in Phase 4, in the Assembly step.
+- Perks related to trade agreements are resolved in Phase 4, in the Trade step.
+- Every other Perk, unless specified, is resolved at the end of Phase 2 (after Claims are revealed)

 ## Process

 ### Game Setup